-Ceiling drip only on humid afternoons: hidden gap in the drain pipe
+Ceiling drip on humid afternoons: gap in the drain pipe

 The unit dripped only on humid afternoons.
-A contractor had already replaced part of the drain, but the leak came back.
-The real source was a hidden joint further upstream, behind a ceiling panel.
+Part of the drain had already been replaced, but the leak came back.
+The source sat at a hidden joint further upstream, behind a ceiling panel.

 Case summary